ANIMALS IN SCHOOL

 Subject to guidelines below, animals may be brought to classrooms only if they serve a direct instructional purpose and if the animal can be cared for in a humane manner.

-- No individual shall be permitted mistreat an animal.
+A. No child should be allowed to mistreat an animal.

-- If any child is allergic to specific animals present in an assigned classroom, the school shall accommodate the child’s need to learn in a safe environment.
-Alternatives may include transfer to another classroom, removal of the animal causing the allergy or other effective alternatives.
+B. If any child is allergic to specific animals present in an assigned classroom, the school shall accommodate the childís need to learn in a safe environment.
+Alternatives may include transfer to another classroom, removal of the animal causing the allergy, or other effective alternatives.

-- The classroom teacher and school principal shall know the source and history of any animal brought into the classroom and school.
+C. The source and history of any animal brought into the school should be known.

-- Domestic rodents, if entirely cage raised, may be used in schools.
-This group includes: gerbils, guinea pigs, tame mice, tame rabbits, and white rats.
+D. Domestic rodents, if entirely cage raised, may be used in schools.
+This group includes the following: gerbils, guinea pigs, tame mice, tame rabbits, and white rats.

-- Monkeys shall not be brought into school.
+F. Monkeys should not be brought into school.
 Monkeys can carry human diseases (e.g., tuberculosis, infectious hepatitis) and infect human beings.

-- Experienced speakers, using reasonable precautions, may be allowed to make presentations with their animals.
+H. Experienced speakers, using reasonable precautions, may be allowed to make presentations with their animals.†

-- Pets shall not be brought in by teachers, administrators, other staff members or students.
+K. Pets should not be brought in by teachers, other staff members, or students.

-- Horses shall not permitted on school grounds, this includes pony rides.
+L. Horses are not permitted on school grounds, this includes pony rides.

 Cage or Appropriate Enclosure